snrnats/doc-centre/docfx_project/react/help/quick-start.md

    ![create-WH8](images/create-WH8.png)

-7. Enter the URL you want the webhook to send its payload to and select whether you want it to use a <span class="text--green text--bold">POST</span> or <span class="text--orange text--bold">PUT</span> HTTP method.
+7. Enter the URL you want the webhook to send its payload to and select whether you want it to use a `POST` or `PUT` HTTP method.
 If you need to, click **Send Test Webhook** to test your webhook configuration.
 The panel on the card shows what the payload will look like.

    > [!NOTE]
    >